 Yes, Asian beetles and ladybugs are from the same family group because Asian beetles are actually a species of ladybug.
-There are around 5,000 different species of small beetles which make up the family group Coccinellidae and are commonly known as ladybugs.
+There are around 5,000 different species of small beetles that make up the family group Coccinellidae and are commonly known as ladybugs.
 Asian beetles (Harmonia axyridis) belong to the Coccinellinae subfamily and genus Harmonia.

-Why are Asian beetles sometimes called “the many named ladybird”?
+Why are Asian beetles sometimes called “the many-named ladybird”?

 Are Asian beetles pests?

-Yes, Asian beetles are commonly classed as a pest because of their behaviour which we’ve described.
+Yes, Asian beetles are commonly classed as a pest because of their behavior which we’ve described.
 Compared to ladybugs, they generally don’t behave in a good way – they eat and spoil fruit, invade homes, bite, and excrete a smelly liquid.